Submerged Arc Welding Tractor Delivers Productivity Benefits

 - Look for an interface that allows all-in-one control, so you can control the tractor as well as the welding functions from the same panel.
 This results in greater ease of use and saves time.

 Just as with all welding processes, selecting the right filler metal for the application is key to achieving the results you want in submerged arc welding.
 The filler metal and flux choice in SAW should match the requirements of the application.

-There are three main types of wires that can be used with SAW welding: solid wire, metal-cored wire and seamless metal-cored wires.
+SAW can use three main types of wires: solid wire, metal-cored wire and seamless metal-cored wires.
 A wide variety of fluxes are also available to meet specific requirements and needs.
 Consider the demands of your specific applications and what each type of wire and flux can offer in making the choice.